-The average man weighs around 168 pounds in his 20s, 179 in his 30s, and 182 in his 40s.
-The heavier you are, the more calories you burn in your workout -- about 2.72 calories per pound per hour when working out on the heavy bag.
+The average man weighs around 168 pounds in his 20s, 179 in his 30s and 182 in his 40s.
+The heavier you are, the more calories you burn in your workout -- about 2.75 calories per pound per hour when working out on the heavy bag.

 In Half an Hour

 Of course, the longer the workout goes on, the more likelihood that you will lower the intensity whether consciously or not.
-These numbers only apply if you are able to maintain a consistent level of intensity in your workout.
+These numbers only apply if you are able to maintain a consistent level of intensity throughout your workout.